February 11, 2022

 Captive insurance structure gives you much more control over the terms of the policy.
 The concept is essentially you writing your specific insurance policy.
 It allows organizations to write detailed coverage policies for any business interruption.

-Businesses that already had a captive insurance structure present could save themselves from the brunt of the pandemic.
-Moving forward into the future, more organizations should switch over to a captive insurance structure.
+Businesses that already had a captive insurance structure could have escaped the brunt of the pandemic.
+Therefore, more organizations should switch to a captive insurance structure in the future.

-Not only will it provide organizations with an opportunity to write their policy according to their needs, but it'll also help reduce the burden on the insurance industry.
-The pandemic has hit small businesses hard, and moving forward; the future is starting to look bright again!
+It will allow organizations to write their policies according to their needs and help reduce the burden on the insurance industry.
+The pandemic has hit small businesses hard, but the future is starting to look bright again!

 The contents of this article are for general informational purposes only and Risk Strategies Company makes no representation or warranty of any kind, express or implied, regarding the accuracy or completeness of any information contained herein.
 Any recommendations contained herein are intended to provide insight based on currently available information for consideration and should be vetted against applicable legal and business needs before application to a specific client.